aleshaleksey/fansys23/spells.md

 3. Casting "ranged" spells with kinetic components in melee provokes attacks of opportunity.
 4. Unless otherwise stated, a caster must have line of sight to the target of a spell to cast it.
 5. An entity gets a save at the end of every turn against harmful effects of the spell unless otherwise stated.
+6. All damage caused by spells, unless otherwise stated, counts as "supernatural".
+The major exception is physical damage (bludgeoning, shear, piercing, pressure, slashing), which is always "natural".

 ___
 ### Concentration